scottbromander/blink_challenge/README.md

 _This is about learning and communicating with other people in a daily learning format.
 The challenge was designed to fit into the free trial period.
 And I will remind everyone on the last day of the challenge to cancel their memberships if they do not want to continue using it!_

-_Also note that I do not have access at all to membership information or have the ability to modify memberships._
+_Also note that I do not have access at all to membership information or have the ability to modify membership

-_Final note, proceeds from the affiliate program will go into getting my first book professionally edited._

 ---